Keratin 7: Function

 Keratin-7 is found in simple glandular epithelia, and in transitional epithelium.
 Epithelial cells of the lung and breast both contain keratin-7, but some other glandular epithelia, such as those of the colon and prostate, do not.

+Immunohistochemistry

 Because the keratin-7 antigen is found in both healthy and neoplastic cells, antibodies to CK7 can be used in immunohistochemistry to distinguish ovarian and transitional cell carcinomas (staining positive) from colonic and prostate cancers (negative), respectively.
 It is commonly used together with CK20 when making such diagnoses.